 - Short battery life.

-Perfect for use by a serious beginner or intermediate star gazer, the Orion SpaceProbe 130ST Equatorial Reflector Telescope comes with everything you need to begin exploring the skies above.
+Perfect for a beginner or intermediate star gazer.
+The Orion SpaceProbe 130ST Equatorial Reflector Telescope comes with everything you need to begin exploring the skies above.

-Complete with a 5.1-inch aperture with a parabolic reflector gathers a truly ample amount of light for viewing planets, moons, galaxies, nebulas and more.
+Complete with a 5.1-inch aperture with a parabolic reflector.
+This set up gathers a truly ample amount of light for viewing planets, moons, galaxies, nebulas and more.

 - Includes a sturdy EQ-2 equatorial mount and an adjustable tripod for smooth movement every time.

-- Weights only 27 pounds once assembled for easy transport anywhere you choose to use it.
+- Weights only 27 pounds once assembled for easy transport.

 - Comes with Starry Night Special Edition software installed on it for use.